11/5/2024

 Chairman of the Board and Chief Executive Officer

-So let me answer the second part and then Chuck can answer the first part so the 75 million is additional identified cost cutting to better adjust our SG&A organization towards the current level of demand it's also you know we also believe as we get more efficient as our systems get more mature now that we've gotten through our new system implementations we also believe though it will be an area that will or a level will be able to sustain even if we start to see some demand recovery.
+So let me answer the second part, and then Chuck can answer the first part.
+So the $75 million is additional identified cost-cutting to better adjust our SG&A organization towards the current level of demand.
+It's also, you know, we also believe as we get more efficient, as our systems get more mature, now that we've gotten through our, you know, new system implementations, we also believe, though, it will be an area that will, or a level we'll be able to sustain, even if we start to see some demand recovery.

 speaker